Reinvest24 review. Is it a good platform to invest in?

 There’s so much talk about “us” and “the team”, but in fact from what I see the company has a CEO and an employee, and these 2 might be one and the same person.

 And the employee was only hired in the second part of 2018.
 I don’t know if it’s the CEO paying himself a salary, or the CTO working part-time, or hopefully a software developer actually adding features to the website.

 As for the years of experience in real estate and the many projects finished by “the team”, they’re all projects done by Tina Kinnisvarabüroo, the real estate agency they’re working with.
 I assume the “more than 10 million EUR invested” is actually the portfolio of the real estate agency and is not related to Reinvest24 in any way.

 Talking about Tina Kinnisvarabüroo, the average fee real estate agencies in Tallinn ask for apartment sales is around 2-4%, so I can only assume the 2% fee paid when investing in the property is the fee paid to the real estate agency.

 If there is no close collaboration between Tina Kinnisvarabüroo and Reinvest24, and the entire investment fee is going to them, I’m wondering from what funds is Reinvest24 surviving.

 The current number of rental properties on the platform is too low for them to survive from the 10% rental income fee.

 So, do they have enough funds to survive until the platform takes off?

-And the worst part is their CEO, Tanel Orro, the one with “years working at LHV Asset Management, leading his own sales team”, just finished university a year ago.
+And the worst part is their CEO, Tanel Orro, the one with “years working at LHV Asset Management, leading his own sales team”, just finished university in 2017.
 And he’s been a sales rep at LHV for 4 years, and in the last year, he led his own team.
 And has no other visible work experience.
 That’s all the leadership experience he’s added to his LinkedIn profile.